AlanLahoud/pao_survey/README.md

 *C. How to run?*
 1. Download the data from https://www.kaggle.com/competitions/m5-forecasting-accuracy/data
-2. You will have 5 .csv files: calendar.csv ; sales_train_evaluation.csv ; sales_train_validation.csv ; sample_submission.csv ; sell_prices.csv
+2. You will have 5 .csv files: calendar.csv ; sales_train_evaluation.csv ; sales_train_validation.csv ; sample_submission.csv ; sell_prices.csv.
+Put all those .csv files in the /data folder in this project
-3. Put all those .csv files in the /data folder in this project
+3. Install the libraries from requirements.txt (Python 3)
 4. Read and run the notebook "predict_and_optimize_tutorial.ipynb".